Azure/batch-shipyard/recipes/CNTK-GPU-OpenMPI/README.md

 The jobs configuration should set the following properties within the `tasks` array which should have a task definition containing:
-* `image` should be the name of the Docker image for this container invocation, e.g., `alfpark/cntk:gpu-openmpi-mnist-cifar`
+* `image` should be the name of the Docker image for this container invocation, e.g., `alfpark/cntk:1.7.2-gpu-openmpi-refdata`
 * `command` should contain the command to pass to the Docker run invocation.
-For the `alfpark/cntk:gpu-openmpi-mnist-cifar` Docker image and to run the MNIST convolutional example on a single GPU, the `command` would simply
+For the `alfpark/cntk:1.7.2-gpu-openmpi-refdata` Docker image and to run the MNIST convolutional example on a single GPU, the `command` would simply
 be:
-`"/bin/bash -c \"cp -r /cntk/Examples/Image/MNIST/* . && /cntk/build/cpu/release/bin/cntk configFile=Config/02_Convolution_ndl_deprecated.cntk RootDir=.\""`
+`"/bin/bash -c \"/cntk/build-mkl/gpu/release/bin/cntk configFile=/cntk/Examples/Image/Classification/ConvNet/ConvNet_MNIST.cntk rootDir=. dataDir=/cntk/Examples/Image/DataSets/MNIST\""`
 * `gpu` must be set to `true`.
 This enables invoking the `nvidia-docker` wrapper.